BOJ on campaign trail to promote cheap loan scheme

 The break from tradition underscores the central bank's struggle to get banks to boost lending, which it hopes will help revive the economy, rather than invest most of their cash-on-hand in low-risk Japanese government bonds.

-Central bank officials toured 10 major Japanese cities, from the snowy northernmost town of Sapporo to the western business hub of Osaka, from Jan.
-30 to Feb.
-25 to promote the scheme to regional banks and encourage them to lend more to businesses, the officials said.

 "The response was good overall," said one of the BOJ officials, who was on the campaign trail.
-The officials declined to be identified because they are not authorised to speak to the media.
+The officials declined to be identified because they are not authorized to speak to the media.

 The central bank unveiled the loan scheme in October last year, offering unlimited amounts of cheap, long-term funds upon request by commercial banks.
 The scheme kicks off in June and the BOJ hopes to offer at least 15 trillion yen ($160 billion) in total by its expiry in March 2014.